phenidone/appnote-amplifier/README.md

 ## Power Supply

 You will need a 12VAC or 24VAC centre-tapped transformer.
-The simplest/safest option is to use it with an accredited 12VAC 0.5A plugpack.
+The simplest/safest option is to use it with a Class-II (double insulated) accredited 12VAC 0.5A plugpack and not ground any part of this design.

 Use 0.2"-pitch Phoneix-style screw terminals.

-Don't ground anything.

 ## Inputs & Outputs